ralphbean/hfoss/doc/lectures.rst

  - There is a TA for the class; Nate Case.
    ``qalthos`` in IRC or qalthos ~@~ gmail.com
  - OLPC Distribution

+   - I need your DCE name.
+   - These must be returned at the end of the quarter under penalty of death.

  - OLPC Smoke Test

 Week 04, Day 2:  Sugar